nishalsach/nishalsach/README.md

 ### Sachita Nishal, PhD Student in Computing, Society, and the Murky In-Between

-Hi, I’m Sachita, welcome to my GitHub!

-I'm a 2nd-year PhD student at Northwestern University's program in [Technology and Social Behaviour](https://tsb.northwestern.edu/), which is a joint program across the School of Communication and the Department of Computer Science.
-In my research, I'm very interested in studying how algorithms impact our consumption of 🎼, 🎞, 📺, and 📰 media.
-To this end, I combine methods in machine learning, text-as-data, and network science, with qualitative approaches drawn from the social sciences.

 Hi, I'm Sachita, and I build interactive AI systems to augment human decision-making.
-I'm a 3rd-year PhD student @ Northwestern Univeristy, in the area of [Computer Science + Communication Studies]((https://tsb.northwestern.edu/).
+I'm a 3rd-year PhD student @ Northwestern Univeristy, in the area of [Computer Science + Communication Studies](https://tsb.northwestern.edu/).
 I'm advised by [Dr. Nick Diakopoulos](http://www.nickdiakopoulos.com)

 I work at the intersection of Human-computer Interaction (HCI), Natural Language Processing, and Intelligent User Interfaces.
 I build tools to help science journalists discover + understand newsworthy stories from the latest scientific research, to support decision-making about what makes the news.

 Some of my other projects also involve the study of cultural industries such as music and film, with a focus on how novelty impacts the success and reception of cultural products.
 You can reach me through my email: nishal at u dot northwestern dot edu :)

+Find more on my website here: https://nishalsach.github.io
 <!--
 **nishalsach/nishalsach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.